simeononsecurity/simeononsecurity.ch/content/articles/cyberbullying-a-parents-guide-to-keeping-kids-safe-online/index.en.md

 - Having trouble sleeping or eating
 - Avoiding school or other activities

-If you notice any of these signs, it's crucial to talk to your child and take steps to address the situation.
+If you notice any of these signs, you need to talk to your child and take steps to address the situation.

 ## How to Protect Your Child from Cyberbullying